docker-science/cookiecutter-docker-science/README.rst

 Generate Docker Image for production
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`make init-docker` command creates Docker the images based on `docker/Dockerfile.dev`, which contain
+`make init-docker` command creates a Docker image based on `docker/Dockerfile.dev`, which contains
 libraries for developments.
 The libraries are not needed in production.

-To create Docker images for production which do not contains development
+To create a Docker image for production which does not contain the development
 libraries such as Jupyter, we run `make init-docker` command specifying a environment variable `MODE` to `release` as `make init-docker MODE=release`.

 Override port number for Jupyter Notebook